Who is POFCAP?

 Consumer demand for a palm oil free certification trademark was the driving force behind the motivation to research, develop and trademark the certification process that has evolved over the past 8 years.

+What do you actually know about palm oil?
 With over 80% of palm oil being produced unsustainably the concerns surrounding the impact on rainforests, wildlife and the climate crisis has seen many more people seeking products which are genuinely palm oil free, but, unless the product has been assessed by an independent and approved certification programme it is almost impossible to tell which palm oil free claims are correct as many are not.